G-F-D/twitter-cleanup-workflow/README.md

 When you’re totally all done using the API, go back to the [Twitter developer portal dashboard](https://developer.twitter.com/en/portal/dashboard), click the blue key to the right of your app’s name, click “Regenerate” next to “API Key and Secret” and don’t save them anywhere, then click “Revoke” next to “Access Token and Secret”.
 This is for security purposes — now you cannot control your account with the API anymore until you generate new keys, but neither can anyone else.

 # Support / legal
-If you’re having difficulties, you can try contacting me on [Twitter](https://twitter.com/Gee_Eff_Dee) or [Mastodon](https://mastodon.social/@GFD), but I do not guarantee support and may be unable or unwilling to assist with individual cases.
+If you’re having difficulties, you can try contacting me on [Mastodon](https://mastodon.social/@GFD), but I do not guarantee support and may be unable or unwilling to assist with individual cases.

 If your issues are at all related to Twitter denying you access to API keys or otherwise taking action against your account, I cannot help you with that.
 I assume no legal liability for any outcomes of following any parts of this guide, and any advice comes with no warranty.